DS 3

 The DS 3 (formerly known as Citroën DS3 and DS 3 Crossback) is a luxury supermini initially produced by the French automobile manufacturer Citroën and officially launched in January 2010.
-This was the first and entry-level model from the DS premium sub-brand (pronounced déesse, which is French for goddess), which was spun-off in 2016 into DS Automobiles.
+Positioned below the DS 4, this was the first and entry-level model from the DS premium sub-brand (pronounced déesse, which is French for goddess), which was spun-off in 2016 into DS Automobiles.

 Originally manufactured as a three-door supermini hatchback with a convertible variation from 2009 to 2019, the second generation became a five-door Crossover SUV, named as DS 3 Crossback from 2018 to 2022.

-The model was named "2010 Car of the Year" by Top Gear, awarded first supermini four times in a row by the JD Power Satisfaction Survey UK and second most efficient supermini (Citroën DS3 1.6 e-HDi 115 Airdream: 63.0 mpgimp) by What Car? behind the Citroën C3.
+The model was named the "2010 Car of the Year" by Top Gear, awarded first supermini four times in a row by the JD Power Satisfaction Survey UK and second most efficient supermini (Citroën DS3 1.6 e-HDi 115 Airdream: 63.0 mpgimp) by What Car? behind the Citroën C3.
 In 2013, it was again the most sold premium subcompact car with 40% of these market shares in Europe.

 First generation (2009)

-The vehicle was initially intended to be sold as a 3-door second-generation Citroën C3.
-2007 advanced projets are showing the vehicle sharing an identical front with the production second-generation C3 and no mention to the DS sub-brand.
+The vehicle was initially intended to be sold as a three-door, second-generation Citroën C3.
+Advanced projects from 2007 show the vehicle sharing an identical front with the production second-generation C3 with no mention of the DS sub-brand.
 At this stage, the vehicle was named Citroën C3 Coupé.